albertsh10/gemini_docs/source/readme.rst

 ---------------

-If you want to try Gemini with samples, just type the Makefile entry `make samples/<sample_name>` For instance, run **Bert-Large**:
+If you want to try Gemini with samples, just type the Makefile entry `make samples/<sample_name>`

+    make samples/

+For instance, run **Bert-Large**, **mnist model**, and **python ast dump**, you can run with command:

     make samples/bert

+    make samples/mnist

+    make samples/dump_ast

 If you want to test all the Gemini cases, type:

     make tests

-The following table lists all the entries of Gemini for shortcuts:
+If you want to clean up the code with PEP8 standard, do:

+    make lint

 Contribute
 ----------